 Business Benefits of Using NuGet in Software Development

-- NuGet intends to simplify the process of incorporating third party libraries into .NET application during software development.
+- NuGet intends to simplify the process of incorporating third-party libraries into the .NET application during software development.
 This avoids the complex task of importing/shipping all the libraries to your project.

 - Libraries can be added or updated in just one click.
 All the configuration and the dependencies are automatically added, providing consistency to your project.